 About three minutes prior to launch, the gantry-like strongback support structure will be lowered away from the rocket.
 The terminal countdown begins at T-30 seconds.

-Good morning from Kennedy Space Center in Florida.
-A SpaceX Falcon 9 rocket and Dragon spacecraft stand ready for liftoff at Space Launch Complex 40 at Cape Canaveral Air Force Station.
-Launch is targeted for 10:36 a.m.
-EST today, with an instantaneous launch window.
+Hello and good evening from NASA’s Kennedy Space Center in Florida.
+A SpaceX Falcon 9 rocket and Dragon spacecraft stand ready for liftoff, at Space Launch Complex 40 at Cape Canaveral Air Force Station.
+Launch is targeted for 11:50 p.m.
+EST, with an instantaneous launch window.